carrickcancloud/AWS-Rekognition-CloudFormation/README.md

 7. Click "Done" to finish. 🎉

-## ⚙️ Create IAM Policy for GitHub Actions Wofkflows
+## ⚙️ Create IAM Policy for GitHub Actions Workflows
 1. Create the `acmelabs_image_analyzer_github_actions_cicd_policy` Policy:
 - In the IAM console, go to "Policies" and click "Create policy".
 - Switch to the "JSON" tab and paste the following policy: